Working with Object Storage (AWS S3 and Glacier) in RONIN

 To turn on versioning, click the Versioning button and then click ENABLE VERSIONING

-Step 5 (Optional) - Turn on archiving (Glacier)
+Step 5 (Optional) - Turn on Archiving (Glacier)

 With another optional cost saving / data backup method, you can specify how often files are archived.

-Step 6 - Connect to your Store
+Step 6 - Connect to your Object Store

 Click here to see how to connect with Cyberduck